 Tours can sometimes cause problems.
 For instance, hotels and travel agents may sell you a “deluxe” Halong Bay tour which is certainly not deluxe, or use fake photos to present a rosier image than the reality.
 The only way to avoid this is to get recommendations from other travellers or online and shop around, but it’s still a tricky area and one that has no fail-safe solution.
 This applies for tours and travel booking — the rates that agents charge for train tickets is far higher than the face value and varies by quite a bit between agents.

-Although I am keen to differentiate between scams and general over-charging — when you can say no/negotiate/go elsewhere — being over-charged for something you don’t know the fair price of could be classified as a scam in some instances.
-I’m thinking particularly of visa extensions: the agent or hotel wants US$50.
+Although it's important to differentiate between scams and general over-charging — when you can say no/negotiate/go elsewhere — being over-charged for something you don’t know the fair price of could be classified as a scam in some instances, such as visa extensions, when the agent or hotel wants US$50.
 Is that a reasonable price or expensive?

-Visa prices change regularly, and differ by nationality and other factors, but Lai, at True Colour Tour, is currently charging US$38 to extend a one-month C1 visa, and US$65 for a three-month B3, so there’s a starting point for you.
-Whatever you do, make sure you shop around rather than accepting the first price you get.
-In theory it’s possible to go to Immigration and do it yourself, but having been there, I recommend you pay a bit extra for an agent to do it for you.
+Visa prices change regularly, and differ by nationality and other factors so make sure you shop around rather than accepting the first price you get.
+In theory it’s possible to go to Immigration and do it yourself, but we recommend you pay a bit extra for an agent to do it for you.

 Story by Sarah Turner